party-repl/clojure-party-repl/readme.md

 When you're done with the REPL, simply close the tab and the REPL will be disconnected.

-Send code to a REPL using the following methods:
+Execute code in REPL using the following methods:
-- Type in the code you want to send over to the REPL inside the Entry tab and hit Command-Enter keys.
+- Type in code inside the `Clojure Party REPL Entry` tab and hit Command-Enter keys.
 - Move a cursor in any part of the code in a file inside a project and hit Command-Enter keys.
 - Select code in a file that's inside a project and hit Command-Enter keys.
 - Send code from an unsaved/untitled file and hit Command-Enter keys.